vinirossado/vinirossado/README.md

 ### Hi 👋, you can call me Rossado
-I'm a software developer, currently working with Angular and .Net Core.
+I'm a Senior Software Engineer, currently working with Angular and .Net Core.

 #### About me
 Hi, I'm Vinícius and I'm living in Tallinn.